-If you are using a Stages Power Meter, or another power meter that reports cadence, you can connect your device through the KICKR.
-This signal will be sent to the KICKR and then sent to The Sufferfest App.
+If you are using a Stages Power Meter, or another power meter that reports cadence, you can connect your device through the KICKR (Gen 1 KICKR Only).
+We can pull cadence separately from power meters using the Windows and Mac App, but the iOS App can't do it.
+For iOS, the cadence signal will be sent to the KICKR and then sent to The Sufferfest App.
 However, there is a slight delay in the cadence signal being sent to the KICKR then retransmitted to the App.
 However, this is a useful feature if you already have a power meter and do not wish to purchase a separate cadence sensor.

 UNFORTUNATELY THIS OPTION IS NOT AVAILABLE FOR ANDROID.

 You can also control the KICKR through the ANT+ channel.
 Just make sure you select FE-C trainer in the power section.
 This will ensure that the App is using the FE-C software to control the trainer.

 Here are the steps to connect your ANT+ Power Meter to the KICKR.